Virian/sacred-interactive-map/README.md

 # Sacred Interactive Map

+The map can viewed at https://sacredmap.netlify.app/

+## Development notes

 Map dimensions are 50944x25600px (199x100 tiles).
 Each tile has a size of 256x256px.

 Coefficients for the function to translate map coords to game coords were calculated assuming 4 corners of the map: